damphyr/gaudi/doc/CONFIGURATION.md

 ## Platform Configuration

-Configuring different toolchains varies wildly so the compiler platform configuration is returned as a Hash.
+Configuring different toolchains varies wildly so the compiler platform configuration is a thin wrapper around Hash.
 There is a basic set of configuration properties that are fixed at this time, but handling the configuration as a Hash allows you to arbitrarily add new properties.

 A platform configuration is accessed by SystemConfiguration#platform_config(platform), where _platform_ is one of the values defined in the _platforms_ property.